pavr1/local/data-service/docker/init/migrations/README.md

 This directory contains database migration files for the Ice Cream Store application.

+## Migration Rules

+- **Migration files MUST be consecutive**: Migration files must be numbered sequentially (001, 002, 003, etc.) without gaps or duplicates.
+- Each migration should have both `.up.sql` and `.down.sql` files.
+- Migration files should be descriptive and indicate what they do.
+- Never reuse migration numbers or create gaps in the sequence.

 ## Migration Structure

 Each migration consists of two files: